NehzUx/AutoGraph-KDDCup2020/README.md

 # AutoGraph-Codabench

+## Introduction
 This is the official repo for hosting AutoGraph benchmarks on [Codabench platform](https://www.codabench.org/).
-This benchmark inherits from AutoGraph challenge at KDD Cup 2020.
+This benchmark inherits from AutoGraph challenge at KDD Cup 2020, targeting automated node classification task.
+To that end, we provide in this benchmark 13 datasets from public and private sources to fully evaluate the generalization ability of AutoML algorithms.

 Update (2021/08/23):

 - sample data under starting kit added
-- release all available datasets from AutoGraph benchmark (data_autograph.zip)
+- release all available datasets with licenses from AutoGraph benchmark (data_autograph.zip)

 Update (2021/08/10):

 - starting kit code added
 - winning solutions added

-To be included:
+## Public Benchmark Instance

-LINK to codabench site, etc.
+LINK to be added

+To submit on public benchmark, please zip directly your all model file (configuration files, python files, external packages, etc.) without parent folder and submit by button on the website.

+## Running locally

+We provide full details for evaluating locally.
+Please download the datasets and put under the folder `src/data`.
+Then pull the prepared docker `nehzux/kddcup2020:v2` and run command
+`docker run --gpus=0 -it --rm -v "$(pwd):/app/autograph" -w /app/autograph nehzux/kddcup2020:v2`

+Go to the directory of `run_local_test.py` and run `python run_local_test.py --dataset_dir=data/a --code_dir=code_submission/0_baseline` for testing baseline on dataset a.

-# Dataset License:
+## Dataset license:

 We include 13 datasets in total here in this repository.
 10 datasets come from public datasets and 3 come from 4paradigm.
 We conclude the licenses for each dataset below.
 If you find anything inappropriate and have any question regrading the license, please contact us by: xuzhen[AT]4paradigm[DOT]com